 I can attest to the fact that it definitely affects our moods in a positive way!
 And others have said the same thing about our home —that it’s very calming and peaceful.

 But how do you do this when you have little ones (and/or even big ones) running all over the place messing up things faster than you can you can clean?
 I have sure been there and have tried to do that, and sometimes miserably unsuccessfully!

 My sons are grown and married now and have homes of their own.
 But there was a long season of time when we had a houseful of our own children plus others running in and out of our home.
 And when I was in the middle of this season of our lives, it was a continual juggling act of figuring out what was most important to do, how and when!

 We now have grandchildren as well who come over and make their imprints well known all over our house.
 And quite frankly, we wouldn’t have it any other way!

 So, to help all of us, I’ll give a few links below to articles and web sites I found that can be helpful when battling with that dilemma.

-The first is a Crosswalk.com article written by Sandy Coughlin.
+The first article is written by Sandy Coughlin.
 In this article Sandy writes about “changing things up a bit” as you go about the homemaking tasks.
 This has helped her and may help you as you read, glean, and use what works for you:

 One of the things I’ve done many times is have mini races as I do the housework.
 I try to see how much I can get done within 2-5 minutes (using a timer) or during a commercial for a television show.
 It can add a little twist.
 It can be a little fun to see if I can make a big dent in what needs to be done concerning housework.
 I challenge you to try it sometime!